MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - `#include` diagnostics, which provides a detailed analysis of your `#include` directives.
 Activate this feature by right-clicking an `#include` and choosing **#include directives** > **Turn #include directive diagnostics on**.
 Above each `#include` is the number of times your code references that `#include` file.
 Click the **reference** link to navigate to where your code uses something from that header file.
 To view the build time of your `#include` directives, run Build Insights by navigating to **Build** > **Run Build Insights on Solution** > **Build**.
     :::image type="complex" source="media/include-diagnostics.png" alt-text="Screenshot of #include diagnostics.":::
-    Above the # include is a **reference** link and a number of the references to this # include file (in this case 1).
+    Above the # include is a **reference** link and many of the references to this # include file (in this case 1).
 The build time is also listed (in this case less than 1/2 a second).
     :::image-end:::
 - Memory layout visualization, which shows how memory is arranged for your classes, structs, and unions.
 Hover over a type and choose the **Memory Layout** link in the **Quick Info** to open a dedicated window displaying the memory layout of the selected type.
 Hovering over individual data types within this window provides detailed information about their size and offset within the type.
     :::image type="complex" source="media/memory-layout-window.png" alt-text="Screenshot of the memory layout window":::